 Why do women and men still have wage inequities?
 How do different societies and cultures define femininity and masculinity in intersection with ethnic histories and mythologies of racial difference?
-What does the history of medically defined and racially specific gender structures (male, female, and transgender) reveal about the way in which power flows through a society?
+What does the history of medically defined and racially specific gender categories (male, female, and transgender) reveal about the way in which power flows through a society?
 When we explore the ideas about racial otherness and masculinity, for instance, as they are embedded in our world (the films we see, the sciences we study and practice, etc.), what new visions of societal and global life might we build?

-These are just some of the questions that Women's Studies addresses.
+These are just some of the questions that Women's Studies asks of the world.
 The WST Program at Muhlenberg offers a six-course minor that students can combine with any major.
 Recent WST graduates have majored in biology, psychology, media and communication, sociology, history, English, and religion studies.
-Some of Muhlenberg's WST graduates have gone into careers in areas such as anthropology, the public health sector, law, publishing, and public policy making.
-Others have gone on to graduate study in fields that include the natural sciences, history, political science, psychology, sociology, theatre, and English.
+Some of Muhlenberg's WST graduates have gone into careers in areas such as anthropology, public health, law, publishing, and public policy making.
+Others have gone on to graduate study in teaching and medicine.